hussein/erl_funcs/README.md

 erl_funcs
 =========

-Algorithms for Lists that are not implemented in Erlang
+Algorithms for Lists that are implemented in Erlang